allstarschh/allstarschh.github.io/_posts/2022-11-01-import-maps.md

 </script>
 ```

-After the validation of JSON is done, the parsing of the import map will check
+After the validation of JSON is done, parsing the import map will check
 whether the values(URLs) in the Module specifier maps are valid.

 If the map contains an invalid URL, the value of the entry in the module specifier map